Arkansas Hunting Law: A Comprehensive Guide

 Asset Forfeiture: When the State Takes Your Property

 Asset forfeiture in hunting cases is one of the most misunderstood and potentially devastating consequences of hunting violations.
 Arkansas law allows Game Wardens to seize vehicles, weapons, equipment, and even cash related to hunting violations.
-Many hunters do not realize their property is at risk until too late.
+Many hunters do not realize their property is at risk until it is too late.

-What is Asset Forfeiture?
+What Is Asset Forfeiture?

 Asset forfeiture allows the state to seize property connected to criminal activity, even without a criminal conviction.
 In hunting cases, this can include: